Armillotta-Martino/Telegram-UI/README.md

   <h3 align="center">Telegram-UI</h3>

   <p align="center">
-    A Telegram project to upload videos in a Telegram channel and use it as a cloud storage
+    A Telegram project to upload files in a Telegram channel and use it as a cloud storage
     <br />
     <br />
     <a href="https://github.com/Armillotta-Martino/Telegram-UI/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>